 As with all teacher training courses, you will need to pass the literacy and numeracy professional skills tests before you start.

-Is there any additional funding available?
+Is there any financial support available?

-How and when do I apply?
+How do I search for courses and apply?

 Applications for undergraduate teacher training courses work in the same way to other degree courses.
 Visit our Choosing a teacher training course page for more information and apply through the UCAS website